bcgov/citz-imb-common-components/README.md

 ### Smart Commits

 This repo is connected to our on-premise JIRA server and utilizes the [Smart Commits](https://bigbrassband.com/git-integration-for-jira/documentation/smart-commits.html) functionality to update tickets.

+Commits must start with the ticket number and may have the following actions:
+- #comment
+- transitions:
+  - #in-progress